mumanchu/LCDDisplay/README.md

 };
 ```

-## Using inheritance to adapt code for other I2C or SPI expanders
+## Using inheritance to adapt the code for other I2C or SPI expanders

+MCP23008 8-bit SPI Expander

 TODO